 Just as physical movement is a sure sign of life, spiritual movement is a true indication of the vitality of the soul.

 How do you move your soul?
 Simply by making an even small, slight, almost imperceptible move.

-By studying Torah concepts that stretch you.
+By learning Torah concepts that stretch you.
 By reaching out to another person with love and compassion.
 By bending your will to G-d's will.
 By climbing, one step at a time, through the mitzvot (commandments).
 By falling once in a while, but then by getting up again.

 Torah study (and Torah as used here is not confined to the Five Books of Moses but encompasses all areas of Jewish teachings) is limitless.
 It is full of joy and life and movement and excitement and mind-expanding concepts.